-If you were covered under a fully insured health plan prior to the effective date of this health plan, the Minnesota Carrier Replacement law, you cannot be denied benefits solely because there has been a change in the carrier providing coverage to the group contractholder's group.
+If you were covered under a fully insured health plan prior to the effective date of this health plan, the Minnesota Carrier Replacement law applies.
+Under the Minnesota Carrier Replacement law, you cannot be denied benefits solely because there has been a change in the carrier providing coverage to the group contractholder's group.